acidtango/boilerplate-nestjs/README.md

 - We are using [Jest](https://jestjs.io/) and [tepper](https://github.com/DanielRamosAcosta/tepper) for acceptance tests.
 - Unitary Tests are paired with the element that tests.
 For example `Talk.spec.ts` is next to `Talk.ts`.
 - E2E tests lives under the `tests` directory.
 These tests crosses the framework layers and we interact with the API as a black box.
 These are the main tests that we use for TDD by performing outside-in.
-We write then in an acceptance test fashion.
+We write them in an acceptance test fashion.

 ### CI/CD